FrontendMasters/front-end-handbook/tools/code-editor.md

 Code editors come in all sorts of types and size, so to speak.
 Selecting one is a rather subjective engagement.
 Choose one, learn it inside and out, then get on to learning HTML, CSS, DOM, and JavasCript.

-However, I do strongly think your choice should minimally have the following features:
+However, I do strongly believe, minimally, a code editor should have the following features:

 1. Good documentation on how to use the editor
 2. Report (i.e. hinting/linting/errors) on the code quality of HTML, CSS, and JavaScript.